-The value of recorded building plans passed in South Africa went down 0.3 percent from a year earlier in December of 2020, following an upwardly revised 24.2 percent jump in the previous month.
-Declines in building plans for the non-residential segment (-56.3 percent vs 149.4 percent) and additions and alterations (-0.4 percent vs -15.9 percent) more than offset an increase in those for the residential segment (42.3 percent vs 20.5 percent).
-Considering the full year of 2020, building plans slumped 32.2 percent over a year earlier. source: Statistics South Africa
+The value of recorded building plans passed in South Africa surged 21.9 percent from a year earlier in February of 2021, following an upwardly revised 6.6 percent slump in the previous month.
+Increases were seen in building plans for both the non-residential (48.3 percent vs -71.1 percent in January) and the residential (19.8 percent vs 28.7 percent in January) segments, as well as for additions & alterations (6 percent vs -9.6 percent). source: Statistics South Africa

-Building Permits in South Africa is expected to be 6400000.00 ZAR Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Building Permits in South Africa to stand at 7000000.00 in 12 months time.
-In the long-term, the South Africa Building Plans Passed is projected to trend around 7300000.00 ZAR Thousand in 2022, according to our econometric models.
+Building Permits in South Africa is expected to be 4800000.00 ZAR Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Building Permits in South Africa to stand at 6700000.00 in 12 months time.
+In the long-term, the South Africa Building Plans Passed is projected to trend around 7200000.00 ZAR Thousand in 2022 and 7300000.00 ZAR Thousand in 2023, according to our econometric models.